X-iZhang/Libra/README.md

 We are actively preparing the repository to ensure a seamless experience for contributors and users.
 Stay tuned for the initial release and future enhancements.

-## Acknowledgements :pray:
+## Acknowledgements 🙏

-We are grateful for the following awesome projects our VTimeLLM arising from:
+We extend our heartfelt gratitude to the following outstanding projects that contributed to the development of **Libra**:

 * [LLaVA](https://github.com/haotian-liu/LLaVA): Large Language and Vision Assistant
 * [FastChat](https://github.com/lm-sys/FastChat): An Open Platform for Training, Serving, and Evaluating Large Language Model based Chatbots